xiaohegong/table-ready/d1/product-and-planning.md

 We plan to hold meetings weekly with our team at Gerstein Library, and at least bi-weekly with our partner remotely using Google Hangout.
 We’ve temporarily set the meeting time to be every Saturday morning.
 For each meeting, we are going to talk about our progress and plans.
 We will show our partner what we’ve been doing this week.
 We will also ask our partner for further instructions and suggestions, and we need to assign additional work to people with less work or more available time.
 We will have a discussion session and multiple code reviews.
 Considering the case that someone may not be clear about what they should do, we decide to divide our group in pairs, so that the team management will be more flexible because we can have pair meetings more frequently.
-Besides from regular meetings with our partner, we will also hold regular meetings within the group (1 to 2 times per week).
+Besides from regular meetings with our partner, we will also hold regular meetings within the group (once or twice per week).
 During the group meeting, each member will talk about what they’ve been doing this week, what they’ve finished and what they are planning to do next.

 #### Partner Meetings
 We’ve already had two meetings online.
 One on October 4th and one on October 12th.
 During our first meeting, we introduced ourselves to our project partner.
 The project partner briefly explained what the project is and what her expectation is about this project.
 In the second meeting, we talked about how should we build this project and what specific architecture should the application follow.
 We had a long discussion on which type of database we are going to use (SQL or no-SQL).